fcarrabs/Set_Orienteering_Problem/README.md

 3. F. Laureana, C. Archetti, F. Carrabs, and R. Cerulli, A New Formulation and a Branch-and-Cut Algorithm for the Set Orienteering Problem, Submitted.

-We document the file format of the instances.
+We document the file format of the instances used in these papers.
 Files can be downloaded at http://www.dipmat2.unisa.it/people/carrabs/www/DataSet/InstancesSOP.zip or https://github.com/fcarrabs/Set_Orienteering_Problem/upload/main